monkphin/Colour-Forge/README.md

 </details>

 <details>
-<summary>Out put of testing unexpected behaviours, such as not filling in all fields, forgetting to add alt-text (image description), forgetting to add an image, etc.</summary>
+<summary>Output of testing unexpected behaviours, such as not filling in all fields, forgetting to add alt-text (image description), forgetting to add an image, etc.</summary>
 <img src="docs/assets/add_recipe_test10.png">
 <img src="docs/assets/add_recipe_test10a.png">
 <br>